mfkl/mfkl.github.io/_posts/2024-01-10-introducing-videolabs-store.markdown

 classes: wide
 ---

-# The VLC Unity integration banned from the Unity Store
+# VLC for Unity integration

 For the readers unaware, we started distributing binaries on the Unity Store for the open-source [VLC for Unity](https://code.videolan.org/videolan/vlc-unity) integration back in December 2019.